kesmorgan/CF-Instacart/README.md

 citation: "The Instacart Online Grocery Shopping Dataset2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017

 ## Tools
-The following pythin libraries were used:
+The following python libraries were used:
 - pandas - for data analysis
 - seaborn - for visualization